donwiktorb/Discord-Bot-JS/README.md

     - Invite bot to your discord by https://discord.com/oauth2/authorize?client_id=THEBOTCLIENTIDEDITTHIS&scope=bot&permissions=8

 ### Next
-- Do what you want with it.
+- Do what you want with it .

 - Adding command example.
 ```